RageAgainstThePixel/com.rest.elevenlabs/README.md

 1. Setup a new project using either the [ElevenLabs-DotNet](https://github.com/RageAgainstThePixel/ElevenLabs-DotNet) or [com.rest.elevenlabs](https://github.com/RageAgainstThePixel/com.rest.elevenlabs) packages.
 2. Authenticate users with your OAuth provider.
 3. After successful authentication, create a new `ElevenLabsAuthentication` object and pass in the custom token.
-4. Create a new `ElevenLabsClientSettings` object and specify the domain where your intermediate API is located.
+4. Create a new `ElevenLabsSettings` object and specify the domain where your intermediate API is located.
 5. Pass your new `auth` and `settings` objects to the `ElevenLabsClient` constructor when you create the client instance.

 Here's an example of how to set up the front end: